jamiebarrow/area_blog/2025/2025-04-03_modernizing-legacy-systems.md

 ## What is a Legacy System?

 A system is considered legacy when it is built in older languages like COBOL or C++, runs on specific (often discontinued) hardware, and is difficult to maintain.

+Even newer systems and software that are 5-10 years old, such as .NET Framework, NodeJS or Java, can be considered legacy if they are difficult to maintain or integrate.

 Common problems include:

 - Poor performance and slow response times